-The Quality Enhancement Plan (QEP) is a key component of the reaffirmation process required by the Southern Association of Colleges and Schools—Commission on Colleges (SACSCOC).
+The Quality Enhancement Plan (QEP) is a key component of the reaffirmation of accreditation process required by the Southern Association of Colleges and Schools—Commission on Colleges (SACSCOC).
 Principle 2.12 of the "Principles of Accreditation" requires institutions seeking accreditation or reaffirmation of accreditation to develop a QEP “that includes an institutional process for identifying key issues emerging from institutional assessment and focuses on learning outcomes and/or the environment supporting student learning and accomplishing the mission of the institution.”

 In conjunction with the 2015 reaffirmation process, Collin College’s QEP theme is "There’s a Map For That!" and will focus on helping students take charge of their own educational journey with guidance from faculty mentors, advising professionals and integrated software.